Monsanto legal cases: Roundup

 In March 2017, 40 plaintiffs filed a lawsuit in the Alameda County Superior Court, a branch of the California Superior Court, against Monsanto alleging damages related to certain forms of cancer caused by Roundup.

 On 10 August 2018, Dewayne Johnson, who has non-Hodgkin's lymphoma, was awarded $289 million in damages (cut to $78 million pending appeal then reduced to $21 million after appeal) after a jury in San Francisco found that Monsanto had failed to adequately warn consumers of cancer risks posed by the herbicide.
 Johnson had routinely used two different glyphosate formulations in his work as a groundskeeper, Roundup and another Monsanto product called Ranger Pro.
 The jury's verdict addressed the question of whether Monsanto knowingly failed to warn consumers that Roundup could be harmful, but not whether Roundup causes cancer.
-Court documents from the case alleged the company's efforts to influence scientific research via ghostwriting.
+Court documents from the case revealed the company's efforts to influence scientific research via ghostwriting.

 In March 2019, a man was awarded $80 million in a lawsuit claiming Roundup was a substantial factor in his cancer.
 In July 2019, U.S. District Judge Vince Chhabria reduced the settlement to $25 million.
 Chhabria stated that a punitive award was appropriate because the evidence "easily supported a conclusion that Monsanto was more concerned with tamping down safety inquiries and manipulating public opinion than it was with ensuring its product is safe."
 Chhabria stated that there is evidence is on both sides concerning whether glyphosate causes cancer and that the behavior of Monsanto showed "a lack of concern about the risk that its product might be carcinogenic."
 A reputation manager hired by Monsanto posed as a reporter at this trial.